Vietnam.vn - Nền tảng quảng bá Việt Nam

 Alcaraz vs Sinner: Fire and ice, who will reach the top of Wimbledon?

-VHO - Carlos Alcaraz and Jannik Sinner – two elite representatives of the next generation – will meet again in the 2025 Wimbledon final, just over a month after their classic battle at Roland Garros.
-As Novak Djokovic gradually retreats from the spotlight, the tennis world is witnessing the formation of a new era, where “fire” and “ice” are ready to create a worthy historical rivalry.
+VHO - Carlos Alcaraz and Jannik Sinner – two elite representatives of the next generation – will meet again in the Wimbledon 2025 final, just over a month after the classic battle at Roland Garros.
+As Novak Djokovic gradually retreats from the spotlight, the world of tennis is witnessing a new era taking shape, where “fire” and “ice” are ready to create a worthy historical rivalry.

 Báo Văn HóaBáo Văn Hóa13/07/2025